ClimerLab/FBP/README.md

 LOW_VALUE - Value in DATA_FILE that indicates low expression.

 SET_NA_TRUE - Boolean used to indicate if missing data is treated as both high and low.

+## Outputs
+<run_tag>_runtimes.csv - File containing runtimes for each pattern size

+PS#_<Risk/Prot>.log - File containing the selected feature sets of size #.

+## Notes
+Recommend using [sync-greedy](https://github.com/ClimerLab/sync-greedy) to generate SOL_POOL_FILE.

+Requires Open MPI

+DATA_FILE should be tab seperate, the columns represent individuals and the rows represent features